acarotin/WeatherApp/README.md

 # WeatherApp

-An opensource weather app for iOS.
+An MVC design pattern conform, opensource weather app for iOS.
 It gathers data from the OpenWeatherMap public API.

 ## Features
 * Simple design